 SOHO - Space of Her Own

-Space of Her own (SOHO) helps girls avoid delinquency, live healthfully, communicate openly, make good decisions, progress academically, and give back to others.
-Through one-on-one mentoring in a group setting, and visual arts, carpentry, and life skills classes, youth transform their bedrooms and build bright futures.
-Serves 5th grade girls on Tuesdays and Wednesdays from 5:30-8:00 and provides ongoing support throughout the middle school years.
+Space of Her Own (SOHO) helps girls from under-resourced communities live healthfully, communicate openly, make good decisions, progress academically, and give back to others.
+Through one-on-one mentoring in a group setting, and visual arts, carpentry, and life skills classes, youth transform their bedrooms/sleeping spaces and build bright futures.
+Serves two different groups of 5th grade girls one on Tuesdays and the other on Wednesdays from 5:30-8:00.
+Mentors provide ongoing support throughout the middle school years.

 The Untouchables focuses on developing male youth into successful men who live healthy and productive lives by encouraging members to strive for excellence and to make a positive impact in the lives of those around them using group mentoring.
 Serves 2nd to 12th graders, at Charles Houston Recreation Center and field trips, on Thursdays from 4:30 to 5:30 pm and the occasional weekend.